pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 [output truncated]
 ```

-Molecule will roll through the stages we've defined, doing the necessary syntax/lint checks, starting with a clean docker sheet by removing any old running instances, creating a new running image, 'converging' the playbook/role into it, testing it and then finally removing everything we've done.
+Molecule will roll through the stages we've defined, doing the necessary syntax/lint checks, starting with a clean docker slate by removing any old running instances, creating a new running image, 'converging' the playbook/role into it, testing it and then finally removing everything we've done.

 ## Summary: The Finished Playbook